afcarl/tde-cpd/datasets/gatech_honeybee/README.md

 and is available at [http://www.cc.gatech.edu/~borg/ijcv_psslds/]

-We simplified the original .btf format to a simple 3-columns .dat.
+We simplified the original .btf format to a simple 5-columns table format.

-These were obtained by executing:
-$ paste ximage.btf yimage.btf label0.btf > sequence1.btf

-A 5-columns file containing the head angle and the corresponding sine can be produced in one line with: paste label0.btf ximage.btf yimage.btf timage.btf <(cat timage.btf | \
+The sequence files can be produced in one line with:

+$ paste label0.btf ximage.btf yimage.btf timage.btf <(cat timage.btf | \
 Rscript -e 'cat(sin(as.numeric(readLines("stdin"))), sep="\n")') > sequence1.dat